Erica Howe

 Erica Howe (born July 17, 1992) is a Canadian former professional ice hockey goaltender.
 As a member of the gold medal winning squad at the 2010 IIHF World Women's U18 Championship, a hockey card of her was featured in the Upper Deck 2010 World of Sports card series.
 She was the first goaltender selected in the 2014 CWHL Draft, claimed by the Brampton Thunder.
 She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.
+After the Thunder moved to Markham for the 2017-18 season, Erica backstopped the team to the Clarkson Cup, and was named the Clarkson Cup Playoffs MVP.

 Playing career

 Howe was the starting goaltender for the Ottawa Lady Senators of the Provincial Women's Hockey League in 2009–10.